danielwei0214/Mandarin-Chinese-Syllable-Dataset/README.md

 ## Acknowledgments

 We extend our sincere thanks to the contributors of the [Modern Chinese Dictionary (7th Edition) Database](https://github.com/CNMan/XDHYCD7th) for providing valuable data resources used in creating the "Mandarin Chinese Syllable Dataset."
-Your contributions have been instrumental in making this dataset a comprehensive resource for linguistic research and technological development.